 - Ultragenyx Pharmaceutical’s sale of its Rare Pediatric Disease Priority Review Voucher awarded by the U.S. Food and Drug Administration for $130 million to Novartis.

-- Depomed, Inc. in a licensing and collaboration transaction valued at a minimum of $550 million over the initial four-year term.
+- Assertio Therapeutics in a licensing and collaboration transaction involving the commercialization of certain specialty pharmaceutical products valued at a minimum of $550 million over the initial four-year term.

-- Cellular Biomedicine Group in its license of patents from the National Institutes of Health, and from Augusta University.
+- Cellular Biomedicine Group in its licenses with the National Institutes of Health and Augusta University.

 - La Jolla Pharmaceutical Company in its exclusive licenses with Vanderbilt University, the Indiana University Research and Technology Corporation, and the University of Alabama at Birmingham.